rsm-gh/akbl/README.md

 * Wattos

 I have no information about AlienFX Lite, but in any case, Wattos was the first hacker to understand the USB communication and to make some code to work with.
-Definitely the most important work since DELL engineers have never helped us.